 Family court judges make child custody decisions after considering the totality of many factors.
 Learn more about what a judge considers before they make a ruling on a child custody case below.

-Where each parent’s lives can play a vital role in the child custody process.
-Judges take into account things like the safety of the neighborhood, school system, the number of bedrooms available, roommates that live with the parent, etc.
+Where each parent lives can play a vital role in the child custody decision process.
+Judges take into account things like the safety of the neighborhood, the school system, the number of bedrooms available in the home, and roommates that may live with the parent.

-If one parent offers a better living environment than another, that will have a significant effect on final custody decisions made.
-Additionally, if there are changes in a parent’s living situation after a final order is given that impacts the child, it could lead to a judge modifying the existing agreement if petitioned to do so by the other parent.
+If one parent offers a better living environment than the other, that can have a significant effect on the final custody decisions made.
+Additionally, if there are changes in a parent’s living situation after a final order is given that impacts the child, it could lead to a judge modifying the existing custody agreement if petitioned to do so by the other parent.

 As previously mentioned, a child’s preference (especially if over the age of 14) can play a significant role in child custody decisions, but it is not the only factor that a judge will consider in the process.

 Stability is key for children and judges know this.
-The parent that offers the most stability to their child typically has the upper hand in child custody cases.
-Stability can come in the form of a consistent address, regular work schedule, ability to maintain a child’s extracurricular activities, emotional stability, and financial stability.
+The parent who offers the most stability for their child typically has the upper hand in child custody cases.
+Stability is evaluated by factors such as a consistent address, a regular work schedule, the ability to support a child’s extracurricular activities, emotional stability, and financial resources.

-Though parents typically decide what is in their child’s best interest, in the case of child custody decisions, a judge is left to decide.
+Though parents typically decide what is in their child’s best interest, in the case of child custody decisions, it is a judge who is left to make the final determination.
 What is in a child’s best interest will vary on a case-by-case basis.

-In most cases, the judge takes into account all of the aforementioned factors as well as others when making final determinations.
-If both parents are vying for custody, it is recommended that you consult with a seasoned child custody lawyer so they can help to effectively present why living with you is in your child’s best interest.
+In most cases, the judge takes into account all of the aforementioned factors plus others when making final determinations.
+When both parents are vying for custody, it is recommended that you consult with a seasoned child custody lawyer so you have help to effectively present your reasons why living with you is in your child’s best interest.

-If you, your ex, and child all agree on child custody, it may be tempting to forego the legal process altogether and reach an agreement outside of court.
-While coming to an agreement before a child custody hearing can be beneficial, it is not in your best interest to skip going to court.
+If you, your ex, and the child all agree on custody, it may be tempting to forego the legal process altogether and reach an agreement outside of court.
+While agreeing to a child custody hearing is beneficial, it is not in your best interest to skip going to court.

-It can have a negative impact on you as well as your child.
+The absence of a court order can negatively impact you as well as your child.
 Child custody decisions made between parents without court approval are not legally enforceable.
-Furthermore, if there are disputes, one parent doesn’t hold up their end of the bargain, or confusion, you will not have the ability to challenge the other parent in court.
+Furthermore, if there are disputes later, for example, if one parent doesn’t hold up their end of the bargain, or there is confusion, you will not have the standing to challenge the other parent in court.

 Going into a child custody battle without legal representation can leave you vulnerable to unfair conditions, endanger your child’s future, and decrease your odds of a favorable ruling.

 Hiring a family lawyer to handle your child custody case can be expensive.
-Most child custody lawyers charge between $3k - $5k to get started on your case and charge an additional $300 - $500 per hour on top of that.
+Most child custody lawyers charge between $3,000 to $5,000 to get started on your case with an additional $300 to $500 per hour on top of that.

-The amount of money that you pay for a child custody lawyer to represent you can have a direct impact on your ability to take care of your child and their needs.
-Thus, it makes sense to search for ways to save money on legal fees so your money can be put to better use like securing your child’s future.
-Listed below are a few tips to help you to save money on legal fees.
+The amount of money that you pay a child custody lawyer for representation can have a direct impact on your ability to care for your child and meet their needs.
+Thus, it makes sense to search for ways to save money on legal fees so your money can be put to better use securing your child’s future.
+Listed below are a few tips to help you save money on legal fees.

 You are not expected to become an expert in child custody laws.
-However, adequately educating yourself on your state’s laws can save you from making costly mistakes in the child custody process.
+However, adequately educating yourself on your state’s laws can save you from costly mistakes during the child custody process.

-For instance, if you know that a judge will not look favorably on the hours that you work, it may be best to make provision to change your schedule or hire adequate child care services.
-Making changes before you go to court can help to lessen the load on your child custody lawyer and potentially result in less time and effort needed to effectively present your case.
+For instance, if you know that the judge in your case will not look favorably on the hours that you work, it may be best to change your schedule or hire adequate child care services.
+Making changes before you go to court helps to lessen the load on your child custody lawyer and can potentially result in less time and effort needed to effectively present your case.

 A good relationship with your ex can go a long way in saving you money on legal fees.
-If you are able to negotiate the terms of a child custody agreement with the other parent before it goes to court, your child custody lawyer will have to do considerably less.
+If you can negotiate the terms of your child custody agreement with the other parent before it goes to court, your child custody lawyer has considerably less to do.

-In addition, if you have a good relationship with your child, you will have to worry less about their desire to live with the other parent, which could also save you time and money with regard to the legal process.
+In addition, if you have a good relationship with your child, you have to worry less about their preference to live with the other parent.
+That good relationship could save you time and money during the legal process.

 Handle Some Aspects of Your Case on Your Own

-If you cannot afford full representation, but still desire to hire a child custody lawyer, you may benefit from handling some parts of your case on your own while leaving the more complex matters to an attorney.
-Learn more below.
+If you cannot afford full representation, but still desire to hire a child custody lawyer, you may benefit from handling some parts of the case on your own while leaving more complex matters to an attorney.

-Many parents face the dilemma of needing a child custody lawyer, but not being able to afford one.
-Fortunately, those that cannot afford a traditional lawyer to fully represent them, may be good candidates for unbundled legal services.
+Many parents face a dilemma when needing a child custody lawyer, but not being able to afford one.
+Fortunately, those who cannot afford a traditional lawyer for full representation can be good candidates for unbundled legal services.

-When you hire an unbundled attorney, they will take care of the more complicated legal matters such as reviewing parental agreements, representing you in court, deciphering the law and how it applies to your case, etc. In exchange, you can handle other facets of your case such as filing paperwork, serving documents, negotiating with your ex, etc.
+An attorney who offers unbundled services will take care of the more complicated legal matters such as reviewing parental agreements, and representing you in court.
+In exchange, you can handle other facets of your case such as filing paperwork and negotiating with your ex.

-Fees for unbundled attorneys start at $500 - $1500.
-It is important to note that unbundled legal services are not a good fit for every case.
-If you need full-representation, our network of small law firms and independent family lawyers offers rates that are typically more affordable than the average child custody lawyer.
+Rates for unbundled attorneys start between $500 – $1,500.
+While unbundled legal services are not a good fit for every case, Unbundled Legal Help’s network of small law firms and independent family lawyers also offers full representation rates that are more affordable than the average child custody lawyer.